xzpjerry/Imitation_Anki_iOS/README.md

 # Imitation_Anki_iOS
 My first iOS app -- an imitation of Anki flashcard.
-You can easily create flash cards with it, and it will arrange a perfect review time for you, usign a spaced repetition algorithm.
+You can easily create flash cards with it, and it will arrange a perfect review time for you, using a spaced repetition algorithm.

 # Technologies used: